Academy of Ancient Music 2019–20 Multibuy

 Academy of Ancient Music: Beethoven and Dussek

-AAM begins its Beethoven 250 anniversary celebrations with his complete incidental music for Goethe’s play Egmont alongside the modern premiere of the Mass by his scandalous Czech contemporary Dussek.
+Stephen Fry joins AAM as it begins our Beethoven 250 anniversary celebrations with the complete incidental music for Goethe’s play Egmont.

 Academy of Ancient Music: Rejoice!